 Finding a Balance

 It can be frightening to face the prospect of downsizing or losing your career altogether.
-Keep in mind that the severity of RA waxes and wanes.
+Keep in mind that the severity of waxes and wanes.
 You may feel more actively ill or disabled at certain points, especially the outset of your disease.
 However, with time, you will find coping strategies that work for you.
 Upon initial diagnosis, you may feel like you cannot continue to work long hours or travel for work—but it’s important to remember that this can change.
-Living with RA means adapting to your changing symptoms and disease activity.
+Living and thriving means adapting to your changing symptoms and disease activity.